ros2/design/articles/content_filtering.md

 |  action_name/_action/feedback_ActionClient_ID  |  feedback ContentFilteredTopic for ActionClient ID, ActionClient_ID would be uuid (consistent with status id for the same client)  |
 |  action_name/_action/status_ActionClient_ID  |  status ContentFilteredTopic for ActionClient ID, ActionClient_ID would be uuid (consistent with feedback id for the same client)  |

-(*) These ContentFilteredTopic should not show up to user. (e.g `ros2 topic list`)
+(*) These ContentFilteredTopic should not show up to user but parent topic. (e.g `ros2 topic list`)

 `feedback` topic is user defined message type but it also includes goal id([GoalInfo](https://github.com/ros2/rcl_interfaces/blob/master/action_msgs/msg/GoalInfo.msg)).
-Goal id will be internally handled and client issues ContentFilteredTopic API to notify the publication(server) what subscription(client) is interested in. `st- [T.B.D] This needs to be discussed more, if user should be able to filter arbitrary parameter or not. if to support any expression and parameter, it means that `rcl` needs to have DDS standard expression and parameter filtering function.  new goal id will be applied to ContentFilteredTopic object based on action client ID.
+Goal id will be internally handled and action client internally issues ContentFilteredTopic API to notify the publication(server) what subscription(client) is interested in.
+Once new goal id is generated, that will be applied to ContentFilteredTopic object based on action client ID at runtime.
+In action use case, it does not need to change filtering expression at runtime. instead of that it can use `MATCH` syntax with goal ids in expression parameters.

 <img src="../img/content_filter/action_sequence_with_filter.png">